NHAS/wag/README.md

 `Lockout`: Number of times a person can attempt mfa authentication before their account locks
 `ExternalAddress`: The public address of the server, the place where wireguard is listening to the internet, and where clients can reach the `/register_device` endpoint
 `SessionTimeoutMinutes`: After authenticating, a device will be allowed to talk to privileged routes for this many minutes
-`Listen`: Object that contains the public and tunnel listening addresses of the webserver
+`Webserver`: Object that contains the public and tunnel listening addresses of the webserver
-`DatabaseLocation`: Where to load the sqlite3 database from, it will be created if it does not exist
+`WebServer.<endpoint>.ListenAddress`: Listen address for endpoint `WebServer.<endpoint>.CertPath`: TLS Certificate path for endpoint `WebServer.<endpoint>.KeyPath`: TLS key for endpoint `DatabaseLocation`: Where to load the sqlite3 database from, it will be created if it does not exist
 `Issuer`: TOTP issuer, the name that will get added to the TOTP app
 `Routes`: Object that contains the `AuthRequired` and `Public` routes list.